PREP Basic Training

 - Your nominated DPE will be notified and asked to confirm the training rotations/runs outlined in the application (Australia only).

-- If you are a DPE wishing to logon to view online applications from your basic trainees, please click here.
+- If you are a DPE wishing to logon to view online applications from your basic trainees, please use this link.

 New Trainees - You will have access to the Basic Training Portal once your application with the College is processed.
-In the interim, to download the hardcopy versions please click
+In the interim, you can start your LNA's and mini-CEXs using hardcopy versions

 The program is underpinned by three core curricula: